duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

 * ui-router can add `resolve: { auth: function($auth) { return
   $auth.validateUser() } }`, it will hang if user is not logged in.
 In ionic screens are nested states so it will be blank page.
-Better is to use completelly different state and resole auth on abstract tabs.
+Better is to use completelly different state and resolve auth on abstract tabs
 * ui-router for subpages should be on same level as page, since we render them on whole `<ion-nav-view>`
 * [rack-cors](https://github.com/cyu/rack-cors) use all actions `[:get, :post,